 Orgasms can help during the cold & flu season.
 Does it arouse you a little to think that you could avoid colds and flu by having orgasmic sex?
 Me too.

-They can increase your threshold for pain and help to alleviate pain.
+They can raise your pain threshold and help to alleviate pain.
 There’s all kinds of science-y data to suggest that sex in general and orgasm in particular can change the pain game.
 For sure we had it backwards when we were avoiding sex because of headaches!

 Your stress levels will be reduced.
 And your chances of hypertension and rapid heart rate can also be reduced with quality and frequent sex – especially as you age.
 Yet another argument for quality and frequency, ladies.